-MTC has developed a Data Quality Management Plan for P-TAP, which includes quality control and acceptance measures and describes MTC's inspector certification program (see Appendix A).
+MTC has developed a Data Quality Management Plan for P-TAP, which includes prequalification, quality control, and acceptance measures and describes MTC's Rater Certification Program (see Appendix A).

 2. Project Assignment Criteria

 MTC reserves the right to distribute P-TAP funding and projects among the P-TAP consulting firms according to its discretion, and employs the following criteria when determining project assignments: (1) Project Sponsor preference (25%), (2) firm's past performance in P-TAP (25%), (3) firm's communication with MTC (15%), (4) experience of firm's staff (15%), and, if available, (5) feedback from Project Sponsors (20%).